konflux-ci/build-definitions/README.md

 ```

 > [!IMPORTANT]
 > Using `yq -i` to modify pipelines has been deprecated.
-Task maintainers have
+Task maintainers must
-> to invoke `pmt modify` in new migrations.
+> invoke `pmt modify` in new migrations.

 For more information about the command, please refer to [To modify Konflux
 pipelines with modify] and `pmt modify --help`.